-If you’re planning on replacing or readjusting your toilet, you’ll want to ensure that you calculate the toilet rough-in distances.
+If you’re planning to replace or readjusting your toilet, you’ll want to ensure that you calculate the toilet rough-in distances.
 For those who are unfamiliar with what this is, a toilet’s rough-in distance consists of four different dimensions.
 They include:

-The best spot would be to put the cold-water supply line in.
+- The best spot to put the cold-water supply line in.

 What should the toilet flange distance be from the wall?

-Other materials like mosaic tile and mortar have different thicknesses than drywall.
-Mosaic tile for example has a thickness of 3/8” and mortar has a 1/8” thickness.
-It’s important that you get these calculation correct, so your toilet rough-in measurements are extremely accurate.
+Other materials, like mosaic tile and mortar, have different thicknesses than drywall.
+Mosaic tile, for example, has a thickness of 3/8” and mortar has a 1/8” thickness.
+It’s important that you get these calculations correct, so your toilet rough-in measurements are extremely accurate.

 What should the distance be from the toilet flange to any sidewall or nearby fixture?

-15” is the minimum distance from the toilet flange to any sidewall or nearby fixture.
+Fifteen inches is the minimum distance from the toilet flange to any sidewall or nearby fixture.
 You can add more space if you want, but 15” is the very minimum.
-This means the toilet flange should be 15” from the vanity, the shower, the tub, and both the back and side walls.
+This means the toilet flange should be at least 15” from the vanity, the shower, the tub, and both the back and side walls.
 Just like before, if your wall has ½” drywall, you’ll need to add a ½” to the overall length.
 If your drywall is thicker, then just add a little more.

 What is the distance from the front of your toilet to any wall or fixture?

 The distance from the front of your toilet to any wall or fixture is based on your local plumbing code.
-Some jurisdictions are listed under the IPC (International Plumbing Code).
+Some jurisdictions are listed under the International Plumbing Code (IPC).
 In this case, 15” of clearance is required.
-However, if your jurisdiction is listed under the UPC (Uniform Plumbing Code), you’ll need a bare minimum of 24” of clearance.
+However, if your jurisdiction is listed under the Uniform Plumbing Code (UPC), you’ll need a bare minimum of 24” of clearance.
 To calculate this distance, you’ll want to measure from the very front edge of the toilet to any wall or fixture in front of it.